 Related LDS Youth Program and Scouting Program Requirements:

-Faith in God – Serving Others requirement 4: “Plan, prepare, and serve a nutritious meal. ”
+Faith in God – Serving Others requirement 1, 4, 7 and 8.

 This is a good idea for the Eagle Scout Leadership Service Project if you turn it into something significant, perhaps raising funds in order to redecorate and update rooms at the Ronald McDonald House.

 Citizenship in the Community merit badge requirement 7, which includes learning about a community service organization and donating at least 8 hours serving that organization.

 Do service at the Ronald McDonald House as part of the requirements to earn the Boy Scout Special Award in honor of the late, great Jimmy Stewart, the James M. Stewart Good Citizenship award.